The CIRM SPARK Program

 - Recruitment and learning opportunities with the Michael Amini Tranfusion Medicine Center

 - Three field trips for the students around Los Angeles.
-In 2016, the students visited the California Science Center, the Getty Conservation Institute, and the Aquarium of the Pacific.
+In 2017, the students visited the Natural History Museum, Mount Baldy, and NASA Jet Propulsion Laboratory (JPL).

 - Blogs and Instagram posts by SPARK students about their internship experience and stem cell research.
 (Click here)